Modern Square Crochet Blanket Pattern

-If you’re looking for a modern crochet blanket that is easy to make, then this blanket is the one.
-This basic stitch blanket is simple to work up and creates a stylish design that everyone will be sure to love.
+If you’re looking for an easy-to-make modern square crochet blanket, then you’ll love this one.
+This basic stitch blanket is simple to work up and creates a cool design that everyone will be sure to love.

-Scroll on down to find this blocked rectangle / square blanket pattern in eight different sizes that are all free to use here on Easy Crochet!
+Scroll on down to find this blocked square blanket pattern in eight different crochet blanket sizes that are all free to use here on Easy Crochet!

 - Chain the number of the blanket size you are making, work into the second chain from the hook

 - Half double crochet into each chain across for half the number of stitches in the row

 - Change yarn colors and continue half double crochets into each stitch across, turn

 - Chain 1, hdc into the bl of each stitch across halfway, change colors again